Williams, Hunter lead Purdue past No. 20 Ohio State 67-60

 BIG PICTURE

-Ohio State: Three of its first five wins were by margins of 10 or fewer points and at Purdue, the Buckeyes' luck finally ran out.
+Ohio State: Three of its first five wins were by margins of 10 points or fewer and at Purdue, the Buckeyes’ luck ran out.
 They shot 38% from the field and 25% from 3-point range while getting outrebounded 36-30 — never a winning formula.

-Purdue: Brining Williams off the bench has jump-started the all-conference forward.
-He had an impressive follow-up to his 30-point, 11-rebound game against Indiana State.
-If Williams continues playing this way, it could bode well for a young team still trying to find its footing.
+Purdue: By bringing Williams off the bench, the Boilermakers seem to have found a spark.
+After his 30-point, 11-rebound game Saturday against Indiana State, Williams was impressive again Wednesday.
+If he keeps it up, Purdue could surprise some teams.

 STILL OUT

 Ohio State played its second straight game without forward E.J.
-Liddell, who tested positive for COVID-19 last week.
-Liddell came into the game leading the balanced Buckeyes in scoring (15.5 points) and rebounding (7.5).
+Liddell because of a non-COVID-19 related illness.
+Liddell came into the night leading the balanced Buckeyes in scoring (15.5 points) and rebounding (7.5).

 WHO’S COUNTING?

-Ohio State and Purdue finally got to square off — 279 days after their originally scheduled game was canceled.
+Ohio State and Purdue finally got to square off — 279 days after their previous matchup was canceled.

 They were supposed to meet on the second day of the Big Ten Tournament in March.
 But just minutes before the first game of the day was scheduled to tip, conference officials announced they had scrapped the entire tournament because of the COVID-19 outbreak.